-Many have seen success with multiple-ingredient mole and wart removal creams.
+Many have seen success with multiple-ingredient skin tag removal creams.
 If one searches the Internet or asks a pharmacist, these can be easily found.
 Both the success and the risks depend on the ointment itself.
 It is advisable to proceed carefully with these, and to seek a reputable product.

 Are Skin Tags Harmless?